At a glance

 Battery reality

-If night shooting compromises tomorrow’s altitude day, we skip it.
-South Lipez rewards a stable rhythm more than one exhausted session.
+If a night session weakens tomorrow’s altitude day, skip it.
+South Lipez rewards a stable rhythm more than one exhausted shoot.

 Gear that makes a difference

 You do not need a large kit.
 You need a kit that stays clean and accessible.
-If you carry too much, you will stop changing lenses and stop shooting with intent.
+If you carry too much, you stop changing lenses intelligently and stop shooting with intent.

 Core camera kit

-- Wide lens for scale (salt + big skies).
+- Wide lens for scale and big-sky salt compositions.

-- Mid-range zoom or prime for controlled composition.
+- Mid-range zoom or prime for controlled compositions.

-- Telephoto or longer zoom for wildlife and compression in the highlands.
+- Telephoto for wildlife and compression in the highlands.

-- Tripod (especially if night work is a goal).
+- Tripod if night work is a real goal.

 Small tools